Tebbott/WordPress/wp-content/themes/newtheme/README.md

 Baretheme HTML5
 ==============

-A simpl starting build for WordPress projects.
+A simple starting build for WordPress projects.